 A classic pound cake calls for only butter, sugar, eggs and flour.
 This sour cream version has just a few additions to push it over the top.
 The sour cream provides a tender crumb and the vanilla and almond extracts boost the flavor complexity.

 Yet it is still a very simple cake needing nothing but a fork to enjoy.
-I glazed my cake with a thin coating of powdered sugar and water which actually helps keep the cake moist and gives a little texture to the already tasty crust.
+Adding a Pound Cake Glaze with a thin coating of powdered sugar and water actually helps keep the cake moist and gives a little texture to the already tasty crust.

 I had planned to make a sauce from some raspberries I found buried deep in the freezer, but in the end, just used a few fresh berries for garnish.
 If serving to company, a sweetened raspberry sauce and a dollop of whipped cream would up the elegant factor.
 Either way, a winner.